Home Security — OTC or Company Monitored

 • Do not have your computer/website “auto remember” your passwords UNLESS you only work in a secured environment (i.e. don’t use multiple computers, not connecting at places via public Wi-Fi like Starbucks or an airport, etc…..).

-• Have someplace you write it done (assuming you are not working for a high-end security situation) that is NOT easily lost, is readily accessible when you are using your computer but not under your keyboard, and not in a file call “passwords” or “really important stuff”.
+• Have someplace you write it down (assuming you are not working for a high-end security situation) that is NOT easily lost, is readily accessible when you are using your computer but not under your keyboard, and not in a file call “passwords” or “really important stuff”.

 Ok now I know what you are thinking.
 That there is NO WAY to follow all those rules.
 That is not true.
 Give me a call and I promise you using my “password philosophy” concept I promise you can do all of those without hurting your brain.
 If you want to use a password manager, do not go cheap.
 There is NOTHING more frustrating than your manager getting hacked and now everything is compromised or if it is not user-friendly.